Chapter 2 Working with this book

 2.1 What is bookdown?

-This book is written using bookdown, a pakage in R that helps create digital books and long-form documents using R Markdown.
+This book is written using bookdown, a package in R that helps create digital books and long-form documents using R Markdown.
 Bookdowns allow us to do multiple things, in one clean and organized document:

 - combine text and executable R code in one place